 A former Rockwell High School pupil who has gone on to work on major blockbuster films has told how she was “written off” at school.

-Chrissie Overs, who was one of the first special effects technicians in the country, has worked on Aliens, GoldenEye and Reign of Fire among a number of other big budget movies.
+Chrissie Overs, who says she is Britain’s first female FX technician, has worked on Aliens, GoldenEye and Reign of Fire among a number of other big budget movies.

 Speaking to the Tele, the prop maker, who has rubbed shoulders with Sigourney Weaver, Christian Bale and Pierce Brosnan, said she had no idea what she would do after leaving school at the age of 15.